The Lockman-SpReSO project. Description, target selection, observations and preliminary results: Lockman-SpReSO catalogue

-In this section, we present the first results obtained from the reduction of the Lockman-SpReSO survey data.
-Once the 1D spectra are acquired, the treatment is the same for the objects in the brighter part and those in the fainter part, so the results shown in this section come from both subsets.
+In this section, we present the first results obtained from the reduction of the Lockman-SpReSO data.
+Once the 1D spectra were acquired, the treatment was the same for objects in the bright part and those in the faint part, so the results shown in this section come from both subsets.

-The whole process of obtaining a final spectrum per grism is executed automatically by the software infrastructure developed for this task described above.
+The whole process of obtaining a final spectrum per grism was executed automatically by the software infrastructure developed for this task described above.
 Although each component was tested and analysed, it was decided to conduct a visual inspection of all the results to look for possible errors in the process.
-Other important reasons for the visual inspection were to determine the spectroscopic redshift of the objects by looking for the main spectral features, check which spectra showed a stellar continuum and which did not, give an initial quality flag of the spectral lines, and take note of the objects with uncommon properties.
+Other important reasons for the visual inspection were to determine the spectroscopic redshifts of the objects by looking for the main spectral features, checking which spectra showed a stellar continuum and which did not, giving an initial quality flag of the spectral lines, and taking note of the objects with uncommon properties.
+In addition, further rounds of visual inspection were carried out after the fitting and measuring of the lines to make sure that everything worked correctly.
+The `Object cont.' column in Table \ref{tab:z_spec_category} shows the number of objects in which the stellar continuum was detected by the object category within Lockman-SpReSO.

-The quality criterion imposed on the spectral lines in the visual inspection helped us to filter the objects according to that quality.
-Possible values for the flag are 1: no line appears in the spectrum; 2: the line has some error, is difficult to measure, or both, for example lines partially or totally under strong sky emission; 3: the line is weak but detectable; 4: the line is clearly visible with a moderate signal; and 5: an intense line with a high signal.
-This criterion defined the quality of the lines until we performed the line fittings and obtained the equivalent widths (EW) and S$/$N values.
+The quality criterion imposed on the spectral lines in the visual inspection helped us to filter the objects according to that criterion.
+Possible values for the flag are: 1) no line appears in the spectrum; 2) the line has some error or is difficult to measure, or both (e.g.\ lines partially or totally under strong sky emission); 3) the line is weak but detectable; 4) the line is clearly visible with a moderate signal; and 5) an intense line with a high signal.
+This criterion defined the quality of the lines until we performed the line fits and obtained the equivalent widths (EWs) and S$/$N values.